epfl-ada/ada-2022-project-zozoz/README.md

 Find the amaizing data story [here](https://epfl-ada.github.io/ada-2022-project-zozoz).

 ## Abstract 📝
 The CMU movie [dataset](http://www.cs.cmu.edu/~ark/personas/) comes from around 80k freebase movie entries and 42,306 movie plot summaries extracted from Wikipedia.
 The main question that will drive our analysis is what makes a bad movie bad.
 Success has different dimensions and we are using the box office and IMDb ratings to cover two important ones.
-The analysis will be performed while taking into account different attributes such as genres, actors, directors, characters, budget and so on.
+The analysis will be performed while taking into account different attributes such as genres, actors, directors, budget and so on.
 By using regular statistical methods and ML tools, the goal is to provide a robust analysis and come with a framework that allow us to draw meaningful conclusions.
 We want to see if we can find factors for the next bad movie.

 ## Structure of the repository

 We splited our work in several folders for clarity.

-- In the `/data` folder you can find several subfolders containing the [original dataset](/data/MovieSummaries), the datasets used for [wikipedia](/data/Wikipedia) and [IMDb](/data/imdb) integration and the [data formated](/data/generated) using our processing pipeline.
+- In the `/data` folder you can find several subfolders containing the [original dataset](/data/MovieSummaries), the datasets used for [wikipedia](/data/Wikipedia) and [IMDb](/data/imdb) integration and the [data formated](/data/generated) using our data processing pipeline.
 - The `/imgs` folder contains the graphic displayed in this document.
 - The `/src` folder contains all the code produced for our analysis.
 First, it contains a [notebook](/src/create_data.ipynb) that is used to generate our data in correct format (see below for more extensive explanations), [another one](/src/data_formatting.ipynb) for the final data pre-processing steps such as data integration, and features parsing and filtering, and the [last one](src/final_plot.ipynb) includes our main figures used for the presentation.
 Then, the folder is divided into several subfolders:
     - The `/src/utils` folder contains the code with the helpers functions and notebook for data creation.
     - The `/src/eda` folder is dedicated to the data exploration for milestone 2.
 The first [notebook](/src/eda/data_inspection.ipynb) is handling the general data description and analysis.
 Whereas the second [notebook](/src/eda/initial_time_series_analysis.ipynb) focuses on analysis to support our research questions.
     - The `/src/features_engineering` folder hold our handcrafted features extracted from our datasets, followed by deep analysis across each feature to investiguate its relationship with movie ratings.
+You can find a detailed plot analysis that we did not integrate in our final analysis because we were unable to find significant coefficients and were lacking statistical power to draw real conclusions.
+But it allowed us to have a glimpse of what are the trends of plots in good and bad movies.
     - Finally, the `/src/observational_studies` folder contains the observational studies such as propensity matching and regression to try to draw causal conclusions on the impact of our previous features on movie ratings.
 - The `/docs` folder contains the code to build the website for our [data story](https://epfl-ada.github.io/ada-2022-project-zozoz).